 Mahidol Dental Journal Information for Authors

-Mahidol Dental Journal welcomes submissions from the field of Dentistry.
+Mahidol Dental Journal welcomes submissions from the field of Dentistry and other medical related fields.
 We publish 3 issues per year in January – December.

 Objectives of the Journal

 1. To disseminate knowledge gained from academic research in dentistry and other related medical sciences.

 2. To promote valued research for academic advancement.

 3. To create an academic network and to build relationships among dentists and other professionals in order to be consistent with the constantly developing knowledge.